 Hercules is known for his many adventures, which took him to the far reaches of the ancient world.
 The Twelve Labors of Hercules are 12 events that tested his power and strength that ultimately proved he was half man and half god.

 The first labor was slaying the Nemean Lion.
 A vicious monster in Greek mythology, it lived in Nemea.
 The beast could not be killed using the weapons of mortals because its golden fur was impervious to attack.
 Its claws were sharper than mortal swords and could cut through any armor.
 Hercules defeated the monster, demonstrating his immortal stature.

-Following a close second in name recognition is wine.
+Following as a close second in name recognition is wine.
 Vineyards stretch across the plain to the base of Mount Killinio.
 The region is dominated by the Agioritiko grape and produces a plethora of red Nemean wines.
 Dry, red Nemean wine has had a protected designation of origin classification, often referred to as PDO, since 1971.

 The games probably rank third in terms of recognition.
 Miller made headlines worldwide for his work uncovering the ancient athletic site where the Panhellenic games were held.
-He also revived the games, as international footraces, open to all, held at the ancient site every four years.
+He also revived the games, as international footraces open to all held at the ancient site every four years.